Vector Optimization with Gaussian Process Bandits: Related Work

-Numerous studies employ multi-objective evolutionary algorithms in order to estimate the Pareto front, thereby accomplishing this task through the iterative development of a population of evaluated designs \citep{10.1007/978-3-319-15892-1_3,996017,1583627,4358754}.
-Some of these methods use hypervolume calculation to guide their method \citep{7603187,BEUME20071653,6793178}.
+In the broader context of gradient-free optimization, zeroth-order optimization techniques have been explored to handle optimization problems where gradient information is unavailable \citep{dang2024adaptive}.
+In the multi-objective case, numerous studies employ evolutionary algorithms in order to estimate the Pareto front, thereby accomplishing this task through the iterative development of a population of evaluated designs \citep{10.1007/978-3-319-15892-1_3,996017,1583627,4358754,dang2023hybrid,dang2024generative}.
+Some of these methods use hypervolume calculation to guide their method \citep{7603187,BEUME20071653,6793178}. \cite{dang2024generative} incorporates generative adversarial networks into evolutionary algorithms to improve offspring diversity in the context of multimodal multi-objective optimization. \cite{dang2023hybrid} uses multi-objective evolutionary algorithms in federated learning for device selection, where multi-objective formulation helps balance resource efficiency and test accuracy.
 There is a significant body of research that deals with the integration of user preferences into multi-objective evolutionary algorithms \citep{870272,ZHOU201132,branke2005integrating,7dd94870-9cf0-3ce8-815f-4a253b22d5f8,Li2008EvolutionaryMS,inprocefedings}.
 Using evolutionary algorithms, preferences can be articulated \textit{a priori}, \textit{a posteriori}, or interactively.
 Various methods for expressing preferences have been suggested, primarily encompassing techniques based on objective comparisons, solution ranking, and expectation-based approaches \citep{ZHOU201132}.
 There are also works that employ preference cones in multi-objective evolutionary algorithms. \cite{10.1007/978-3-642-19893-9_6} utilize polyhedral cones as a method of managing the resolution of the estimated Pareto front. \cite{FERREIRA2020115326} apply preference cone-based multi-objective evolutionary algorithm to optimize distributed energy resources in microgrids.

 There are techniques that transform a multi-objective optimization problem into a single-objective problem by assigning weights to the objectives \citep{inproceedingss,1583627}.
 The transformed problem can be solved using standard single-objective optimization methods.
 ParEGO introduced in \cite{1583627} transforms the multi-objective optimization problem into a single-objective one by using Tchebycheff scalarization and solves it by Efficient Global Optimization (EGO) algorithm, which was designed for single-objective expensive optimization problems.